 In 2013, Regency provided funds for a building dedicated to housing the increasing number of young boys caught in the sex trade in Thailand.
 This project was especially significant because it marked the first time that employees, vendors and the Regency Leadership Team partnered together to raise funds.
 The Leadership Team and the employee who raised the most funds for the project traveled to Thailand for the dedication and opening of the new home.

 Connect 2 Ministries was founded in order to connect churches, businesses, and other organizations in the United States with churches overseas to help serve their communities through several different programs.
 Connect 2’s primary focus is to the nation of Haiti.
 Some of their current programs in operation include food distribution, offering medical care, providing wheel chairs for the disabled, and establishing preschools and orphanages to care for the orphans.
 Regency Lighting began a partnership with Connect 2 in December 2015 with the intent to fund and build Connect 2’s newest orphanage in Haiti that will house about 100 children and their care-givers.
 In addition to the living spaces, the orphanage will house an on-site school and sustainable projects to help feed the children.
-Three volunteer teams from Regency will travel to Haiti in 2016 to help with the construction of this project.
-The Regency Orphanage is expected to be completed by December 2016.
+The orphanage opened and started taking in children in December 2016.
+If you’re interested in volunteering to visit the orphanage and help build the vocational center, visit this page.